phetsims/geometric-optics/doc/implementation-notes.md

 ## Projection Screen & Light Spots

-As mentioned in the **Optical Images** section, Lights form no optical image.
+As mentioned in the **Optical Images** section, lights form no optical image.
 Instead, they cast light spots on a projection screen.

 The important classes are:

 ```
 // model